 Having said that, you will need to scrutinize both the software and hardware aspects of your device.
 To give you some inputs, I’ve mapped out some applicable workarounds that you can try to eliminate software-related factors that trigger the error message to show up on your iPhone.
 Keep reading for more information.

 Before troubleshooting, verify and ensure that the charging cable you are using is made compatible with Apple’s design standards.
 If you’re not sure, try using a different charger (if possible, original Lightning cable or MFi-certified charging cable) to see which of them works.
 If you are using the original charging cable while getting this error, then that’s when you can try switching to other MFi-certified charging cables.

 First solution: Soft reset/reboot your Apple iPhone.

-When your iPhone system is acting up or glitching, different symptoms could transpire and that would include the error being tackled in this post.
+When your iPhone system is acting up or glitching, different symptoms could transpire and that would include the “accessory may not be supported” error being tackled in this post.
 This is usually the cause if the charging system is affected.
 To clear out minor system errors like this, performing a soft reset or restarting the phone will likely solve the problem.
 This however can only be done if your iPhone still has sufficient battery life to power up.

 If you’re using an iPhone X or later model, follow these steps to reboot or soft reset your iPhone: